Cyber risk management for SMEs – are you a cyber hedgehog or mouse?

 Tim Smith and Nick Gibbons, partners in the technology, media and telecommunications team at legal firm BLM LLP, take a look at the latest cyber threats to SMEs and ways to help minimise the risk.

 It’s late on a Friday and a supplier calls/emails your business to tell you they’ve changed their banking details.
 The invoice is paid according to the new banking details.
 A week later, the supplier calls to say they still haven’t received their money.
 What’s happened?
 After an investigation, it turns out the first contact from the supplier was actually a scam by a phisher who appears to know a great deal about you and/or the person they are purporting to be – probably from looking at social media and the two organisations’ websites.
-This type of deception – sometimes known as the CEO fraud – is an increasing problem for small businesses duped into paying legitimate invoices but to the wrong people.
+This type of deception – sometimes known as the CEO fraud (external link) – is an increasing problem for small businesses duped into paying legitimate invoices but to the wrong people.

 Whether it’s a systems hack resulting in a loss of confidential data, a website disabled, or a virus laden email attachment that once clicked renders a computer system inoperable, there is a whole list of vulnerabilities these days.

 Increased reliance on IT equals increased risk